Ensure graduates of Pennsylvania's high schools are career ready

 What are we working on to reach this goal?

 Education is Governor Wolf's top priority.
 Since taking office, he has secured more than $1.48 billion in public education funding for pre-k through college, reversing the cuts made in the previous administration.
 The governor signed the fair funding formula into law in 2015, which is helping to distribute funding to the school districts that need it most.
 Governor Wolf established PAsmart, a first-of-its-kind initiative that invests $70 million in building the nation's strongest workforce, including $40 million in computer science and STEM programs for K-12 students and $30 million in high school vocational programs.
 The governor reduced the time students and teachers spend on standardized testing, freeing up more time for learning.
 He also signed legislation providing high school students with more options for demonstrating graduation readiness than by passing high-stakes tests.
 With a three-part plan to fix Pennsylvania’s outdated and flawed charter school law, the governor is taking executive action, overhauling regulations, and will propose legislation to comprehensively reform the Charter School Law.
+In his 2020-21 budget proposal, Governor Wolf is seeking a statewide expansion of full-day kindergarten to every child, regardless of their school district.
 To prevent students from falling behind and better prepare them for a career, Governor Wolf lowered the compulsory age to start school from 8 to 6 and increased the dropout age from 17 to 18.
 Taking action to ensure the safety and well-being of students, the Wolf Administration made Pennsylvania the first state to launch an “It’s On Us” campaign and award grants to address the crisis of sexual assault in schools and on college campuses.

 How are we doing?